 “You may have the universe if I may have Italy” the famed opera composer Giuseppe Verdi once said.
 Thus, if you’re planning your sailing holidays in Italy, get ready to be amazed by the number of places to visit around “the boot”!
 It is one of the most beautiful countries of Europe, or rather, of the world!

 Its coastlines make a belt of beautiful places, excellent sea, and countless sites full of history.
 Besides, there is a vast array of nightlife activities for every taste.
-Wherever you go, you will enjoy the Mediterranean at its finest.
+Wherever you’ll go, you will enjoy the Mediterranean at its finest.

 The Tuscan Archipelago

-When you think of Tuscany, the first things that come to mind are verdant hills, vineyards, and olive grove.
-But maybe, few people know that the Tuscan Archipelago National Park offers incredible beauty in the middle of the Tyrrhenian sea.
+When you think of Tuscany, the first things that come to mind are verdant hills, vineyards, and olive groves.
+But maybe, a few people know that the Tuscan Archipelago National Park offers incredible beauty in the middle of the Tyrrhenian sea.
 For instance, the island of Montecristo is an excellent example.
 It is not only the wildest island but also the most mystical of the archipelago.
 A mysterious veil of legend and reality mesmerise all its visitors as it did with the famous writer Alexandre Dumas.
 He fell in love with its allure and inspired one of his most famous novel, The Count of Monte Cristo.

-It’s not easy to visit Montecristo, as you need to get authorisation from the local police.
+It’s not easy to visit Montecristo, as you need to get authorisation from the local authorities.
 But don’t get discouraged, as the Tuscan Archipelago has other little precious secrets to unveil!

-There are the Islands of Elba, Capraia, Gorgona, Giglio, Pianosa and Giannutri that together with Montecristo made up the archipelago.
-According to Roman mythology, they are the seven pearls that fell from Aphrodite’s necklace when was trying to reach the shore where Eros waited for her.
+The Islands of Elba, Capraia, Gorgona, Giglio, Pianosa and Giannutri also belong to the archipelago.
+According to Roman mythology, they are the seven pearls that fell from Aphrodite’s necklace when she was trying to reach the shore where Eros waited for her.
 As she tried to tie the chain, the thread broke, and the pearl fell.
 Instead of sinking in the Tyrrhenian Sea, they remained on the surface, creating a myriad of islets and rocks.
-Today, they make up an incredible National Park of 600 sq.
+Today, they compose an incredible National Park of 600 sq.
 Km and one of the major attractions in Italy.

 The island of Sant’Antioco